NathanKr/braintree-production-keys/README.md

 ## Installation / Attempt to Go Live

+The following sections document the various paths I tried to obtain production credentials.
+Each path either led to a dead end, an unresponsive contact form, or a redirect away from Braintree.
+This shows the circular maze developers encounter when trying to go live.

 ### 1. Go Live / Get Production Account
 Here is the “Get Production Account” section as shown on the Braintree site: